 If the bank can’t complete its investigation within 10 business days, it has up to 45 days from receipt of the dispute to investigate and make a determination.
 In those instances, your bank must generally give you a provisional credit within 10 days after the bank received your dispute.

-Limit your liability: Monitor your account closely
+Monitor your account closely to limit your liability

 Getting text alerts of transactions, checking your bank’s mobile app on a regular basis and logging in to your online bank account can help you catch and stop unauthorized transfers from happening again.
 At the very least, you should check your monthly bank statement.